-On 26 April 1986, the Chernobyl nuclear power plant’s number four reactor exploded, sending a radioactive cloud across much of Europe.
+The Chernobyl nuclear power plant’s number four reactor exploded on 26 April 1986, sending a radioactive cloud across much of Europe.
 Following the explosion, radioactivity with an intensity equivalent to 500 of the bombs that destroyed Hiroshima at the end of World War II was measured in the atmosphere.

-According to unofficial statistics, though, at least 15,000 people died as a direct result of the explosion.
+However, according to unofficial statistics, at least 15,000 people died as a direct result of the explosion.

-The work that was carried out was considered unsatisfactory by the West.
-Chernobyl still operated for some time afterwards (there was not enough generating capacity in Ukraine for its closure) and countless, more minor, incidents occurred since 1986.
+The work carried out at the site was considered unsatisfactory by the West.
+Chernobyl was operational for some time afterwards, as there was not enough generating capacity in Ukraine for its closure, and several more minor incidents occurred after 1986.

-The sarcophagus built in 1986 was considered to be unstable and needed further repair work.
+The sarcophagus built in 1986 was considered unstable and needed further repair work.
 In December 2000, the US promised to contribute the largest G7 amount to repair the sarcophagus.
-A waste management facility began construction in 2001 for the treatment of fuel and other wastes from decommissioned units one-three.
+Construction of a waste management facility began in 2001 for the treatment of fuel and other wastes from the decommissioned units one to three.
 A stabilising steel structure was extended in December 2006 to spread some of the load on the walls damaged by the explosion.

-The fuel mass at the reactor has also been enclosed in EKOR, a radiation-resistant material developed by Eurotech Ltd of the UK.
-The material was applied during March 2000 and is maintaining an isolation coating and seal of the pile, preventing further dusting and leaching of contamination to the environment.
+The fuel mass at the reactor has also been enclosed in EKOR, a radiation-resistant material developed by UK company Eurotech.
+The material was applied during March 2000 and is maintaining an isolation coating and seal of the pile, preventing further dusting and leaching of contamination into the environment.

 After two months, EKOR exceeded the longevity of all previously applied materials, which degraded rapidly in the severe-radiation environment and lost isolation effectiveness.